 We, the leaders of (Level) Troop/Group (Number), members of the Girl Scouts of the United States of America, united by our acceptance of the Girl Scout Promise and Law

 And inspired by the vision of the founder of the Girl Scout Movement in the United States, Juliette Gordon Low;

-Do dedicate ourselves to the purpose of inspiring girls with the highest ideals of character, conduct, patriotism, and service, that they may become happy and resourceful citizen.
+Do dedicate ourselves to the purpose of inspiring girls with the highest ideals of character, conduct, patriotism, and service, that they may become a happy and resourceful citizen.